 PFx includes workshops on preparing curriculum vitae (CV) and résumé.
 Students create/edit their documents, seek feedback from two faculty mentors, and revise to reflect feedback.

-Although the workload for PFx may be greater than other 1-credit courses for which you might register, most students will find the demands to be most reasonable.
-Requirements and activities of the program are distributed throughout the year and most require only a moderate amount of time.
+Most students will find the demands of the course to be most reasonable.
+Requirements and activities of the program require only a moderate amount of time.
 Activities completed through PFx help to prepare students for successful career pathways.

 Students who have completed the traditional PFF and PFS programs have reported that participation provided them with an edge in applying for and securing competitive positions, as well as giving them a better understanding of the demands of their chosen career paths.

 A terminal degree is the highest degree awarded in a specific discipline.
 The most widely known terminal degree is the doctoral degree (PhD, EdD, etc.).
 The MFA (Masters of Fine Arts) is a terminal degree for many of the creative arts disciplines.
 Most institutions of higher education require faculty to hold a terminal degree.

 Any student who is pursuing a doctoral degree (PhD, EdD, DMA, etc.) or an MFA degree is eligible to participate.

 The program goals of the PFx program are to prepare students who wish to pursue academic, tenure-track positions requiring a terminal degree in their chosen field.
 The master’s degree is not a terminal degree.

 Further, the PFx program ensures that those pursuing a terminal degree learn to clearly articulate the skills honed during the degree process should they choose to pursue a professional career path.